-- Served as principal outside counsel to leading online industry self-regulatory privacy organization.
+- Served as outside general counsel to leading online industry self-regulatory privacy organization.

 - Secured exemption of bona fide newsletters from FTC regulations implementing CAN-SPAM for publishers.

-- Advised clients regarding international privacy laws, including European and Canadian data protection laws, regarding the collection, use, and transfer of personal data.
+- Advises clients regarding international privacy laws, including European and Canadian data protection laws, regarding the collection, use, and transfer of personal data.